loaywael/loaywael/README.md

 -->

 - 🌱 I’m currently learning 3D Object Detection.
-- 💬 Ask me about  Computer Vision, Perceptionm, Machine Learning, Deep Learning and Robotics.
+- 💬 Ask me about  Computer Vision, Robotics Perception, Machine Learning, and Deep Learning.
 - 📫 How to reach me: Pleased to connect on LinkedIn: https://www.linkedin.com/in/loaywael/